Convened by the Ruckelshaus Institute at the University of Wyoming's Haub School of Environment and Natural Resources

 12:30-1:30pm: Lunch

-Bringing it Together: Integrating emerging and existing uses through partnership and policy
+Bringing it Together: Integrating emerging and existing uses through partnerships and policy

 We seek additional support from foundations and donors who are interested in fostering sound, sustainable management of state trust lands.
 All sponsors will be recognized on the website and on materials at the conference.